 If you are a parent, grandparent or caretaker to an infant, DO NOT use a Fisher-Price Rock ‘n Play inclined sleeper or any similar product for long term sleep, or anytime the infant is not within your direct sight.
 To prevent infant death through suffocation, always place the baby to sleep on a flat, firm surface without soft objects or loose bedding.
 This is safer for the child even if he or she suffers from gastroesophageal reflux.
 For more information, see the American Academy of Pediatrics’ Parent’s Guide to Safe Sleep.

 There is no pain like the loss of a child.
-If you or someone you know has lost a child due to suffocation in this or a similar product, or if the child was injured, contact TorkLaw right away.
+If you know of any infant deaths from inclined sleepers due to suffocation in this or a similar product, or if the child was injured, contact TorkLaw right away.
 Due to the manufacturer’s knowledge of the dangers surrounding these products, you could be entitled to compensation for your loss and/or damages.

 While nothing can ease the pain of an infant’s death, manufacturers like Fisher-Price cannot be allowed to knowingly manufacture and market products they know to be dangerous to the most vulnerable members of our society.
 They should not be allowed to profit from placing infant lives at risk.